11 Best Things to Do in Michigan City IN

 Washington Park Beach

-Over a dozen massive sculptures covered Washington Park Beach, drawing artists from around the country to participate.
+Over a dozen massive sculptures cover Washington Park Beach during the three-day event, drawing artists from around the country to participate.

 2022 Entrants